5 Most Dangerous Trends in Resume Companies

 By creating a powerful top portion of your resume, you can generate interest in your resume and persuade an employer to either reach for the phone immediately to call you or to read your resume all the way through.
 Either way, you will land an interview—an important first step to obtaining the job you want.

 Attorney Resume's professional resume writers aren't satisfied unless their clients are.
-Within the specified period after the client's initial sign-up date (three, six, or nine months, depending on the service package selected), Attorney Resume writers will draft, revise, and tweak new resume and cover letters free of charge and to the client's satisfaction.
+For a full three to nine months after your sign up date (depending on the service package selected), Attorney Resume writers will draft, revise, and tweak new resume and cover letters free of charge and to your satisfaction.

 Click here to find out more.